Preparing Your Group

 We ask a few things of groups being hosted:

-1. Our Public Observing and Member Observing Sessions take priority in all cases (see the Member Observing, Public Viewing, And Lecture Schedules for these dates).
+1. Our Public Observing and Member Observing Sessions take priority in all cases (see the calendar for these dates).
 All other nights not listed on our official schedule are available (and we will let you know which dates have already been scheduled by other groups when we schedule your group).

 2. Call ahead if you are bringing a group so that we can prepare for your educational needs (we adjust discussion and observing objects to the group).
 The more advanced notice, the better.